NON-ALCOHOLIC STEATOHEPATITIS (NASH)

 Pursuing Breakthroughs in the Treatment of NASH

 Non-alcoholic steatohepatitis (NASH) is a serious, progressive form of non-alcoholic fatty liver disease (NAFLD).
-NASH is expected to be the leading cause of liver transplants within the next decade.1,2 Pfizer researchers are working to develop treatments for NASH and its complications to fill the existing significant unmet medical need.
+NASH significantly increases morbidity, is associated with a higher risk of cardiovascular and cerebrovascular events (such as heart attack or stroke), and is a leading cause for liver transplants in the U.S.1,2 There are currently no therapeutic options approved for NASH, but Pfizer researchers are working to develop treatments for the disease and its complications to fill the existing significant unmet medical need.

 What is NASH?

-Non-alcoholic steatohepatitis (NASH) is a serious, progressive liver disease caused by a buildup of fat in the liver accompanied by inflammation and liver cell scarring and damage.3
+Non-alcoholic steatohepatitis (NASH) is a serious, progressive liver disease caused by a buildup of fat in the liver and accompanied by inflammation, liver cell damage, and in some cases, scarring of the liver.3,4 Over time, NASH may progress to cirrhosis, liver cancer, liver failure, and even death.3

 Who gets NASH and how?

-Although NASH is largely unrecognized and underdiagnosed, it is believed to affect at least three to five percent of the global population.4 There are several factors that lead to NASH – some people are genetically predisposed to NASH, while others have contributing conditions, such as obesity, Type 2 diabetes or other cardiovascular disease risk factors.3
+Although NASH is largely unrecognized and underdiagnosed, it is believed to affect three to five percent of the adult global population, including an estimated 17 million adults in the U.S. alone.5,6,7 There are several factors that lead to NASH – some people are genetically predisposed to NASH, while others have contributing conditions.
+Patients who are obese, have metabolic syndrome, insulin resistance, type 2 diabetes, high levels of triglycerides or blood cholesterol, are more likely to be at risk for NASH.3

 What are the symptoms of NASH?